czbiohub-chi/DecoderTCR/README.md

 dt.sequence_logo(prof, save="logo.png")
 ```

-For this HLA-B\*27:05 clone the consensus is `LRVMMLAPF`, the epitope it recognizes, with
-arginine at position 2 at 0.98, the canonical B\*27:05 anchor.
-Omit the TCR chains to profile the
-HLA alone, which here raises the mean per-position entropy from 0.26 to 2.29.

 `dt.design_peptides` turns the profile into candidate peptides, scored with the masked-peptide
 PLL that `dt.score` reports and sorted best first.